dotnet/docs/docs/csharp/language-reference/keywords/method-parameters.md

 -   [ref](../../../csharp/language-reference/keywords/ref.md) specifies that this parameter is passed by reference, and may be read or written by the called method.

--   [out](../../../csharp/language-reference/keywords/out-parameter-modifier.md) specifiese that this parameter is passed by reference, and is written by the called method.
+-   [out](../../../csharp/language-reference/keywords/out-parameter-modifier.md) specifies that this parameter is passed by reference, and is written by the called method.

 ## See Also
  [C# Reference](../../../csharp/language-reference/index.md)